 9. Drumi Washing Machine

-This non-electric washing machine is foot-powered so that it requires no electricity.
-It uses very little water, and can clean a large load of clothes every five minutes.
+This non-electric washing machine is foot-powered so it requires no electricity.
+It uses very little water and can clean a large load of clothes every five minutes.

 It can be a bit pricey, but in my opinion, the bonus features make it worth every last cent.
 It has a durable foot pedal and uses much less space than similar models.